-- 19.8.1 the Director becomes bankrupt or makes any arrangement or composition with his or her creditors: - 19.8.2 the Director becomes of unsound mind or a person who is, or whose estate is, liable to be dealt with in any way under a law relating to mental health; - 19.8.3 if the Director ceases to be a Member or becomes an employee of the Company or The Tipping Foundation Ltd, a public company limited by guarantee; - 19.8.4 without leave of the Board the Director is absent from meetings of the Board for 3 consecutive meetings, unless the Board makes a resolution to the contrary; - 19.8.5 by notice in writing to the Company the Director resigns from office; - 19.8.6 the Director becomes ineligible to be a director under a Relevant Law; or - 19.8.7 the Director ceases to hold office by reason of any order made under a Relevant Law.
+- 14.9.3 the Director becomes of unsound mind or a person who is, or whose estate is, liable to be dealt with in any way under a law relating to mental health; - 14.9.4 without leave of the Board the Director is absent from meetings of the Board for 3 consecutive meetings, unless the Board makes a resolution to the contrary; - 14.9.5 by notice in writing to the Company the Director resigns from office; - 14.9.6 the Director becomes ineligible to be a director under a Relevant Law; or - 14.9.7 the Director ceases to hold office by reason of any order made under a Relevant Law.

-20. Powers of the Board
+15. Powers of the Board